 When pay items are Pay Plan Quantity, no calculations will be required.
-Documentation of a Pay Plan Quantity item may be performed within the SiteManager / Daily Work

-Reports / Work Items tab.
-Authorized deviations from plan quantity must be documented by a change order (i.e. description, explanation, attachment, etc.).
+Authorized deviations from plan quantity must be documented by a change order (i.e., description, explanation, attachment, etc.).

 For Preparation of Cracks, the quantities will be measured and calculated utilizing drawings, spreadsheets, hand calculations, etc. These calculations must be placed in a Book, Folder or Envelope for comparison with the quantities on the Contract Item Work Report.